 The Trustee may resign with respect to the Trust at any time after giving prior written notice to United and the Loan Trustees, in which event United will be obligated to appoint a successor trustee.
 If the Trustee ceases to be eligible to continue as Trustee with or becomes incapable of acting as Trustee or becomes insolvent, United may remove the Trustee or any holder of the Certificates for at least six months may, on behalf of such holder and all others similarly situated, petition any court of competent jurisdiction for the removal of the Trustee and the appointment of a successor trustee.
-Any resignation or removal of the Trustee with and appointment of a successor trustee does not become effective until acceptance of the appointment by the successor trustee.
+Any resignation or removal of the Trustee with and appointment of a successor trustee.